 Below are WHO protocols for helping to slow or stop the spread of the virus:

-· Hand to hand contact is the biggest carrier of disease.
+- Hand to hand contact is the biggest carrier of the disease.
 Designate your home/workplace as a temporary NO HANDSHAKE ZONE.
 Ask guests, colleagues or clients to refrain from shaking hands (fist bumps or forearm bumps are good substitutes).

 What are we doing as a business with public access?

-· Animal Care Center has implemented the policy of hourly disinfection of high use public surfaces (wiping and mopping regularly).
+- Animal Care Center has implemented the policy of hourly disinfection of high use of public surfaces (wiping and mopping regularly).

-· We have become a “No Hand Shake” Zone.
-Please know we want personal connection, but not viral transfer.
+- We have become a “No Hand Shake” Zone.
+Please know we want a personal connection, but not viral transfer.

-· We are no longer offering use of common leashes, please remember to bring a leash for your pet.
+- We are no longer offering the use of common leashes, please remember to bring a leash for your pet.

 What are the symptoms?

 COVID-19 symptoms are similar to those of influenza (e.g., fever, cough, and shortness of breath), and the current outbreak is occurring during a time of year when respiratory illnesses from influenza and other viruses, including other coronaviruses that cause the common cold, are highly prevalent.

 To prevent influenza and possible unnecessary evaluation for COVID-19, all persons more than 6 months old should receive an annual influenza vaccine.
 Vaccines are still available and effective in helping to prevent influenza.